holoviz/panel/doc/explanation/api/parameterized.md

 + Declarative way of expressing parameters and dependencies between parameters and computation
 + The resulting code is not tied to any particular GUI framework and can be used in other contexts as well
++ The GUI code encodes less of the underlying domain-specific code, making it easier to update either the GUI or the underlying computation without introducing bugs.
+With the reactive API, the GUI code explicitly lists allowed parameter types ranges that must match what the underlying code does, while with the Declarative API the underlying code both declares and uses the Parameters, providing a single place to control and update that information, without having it duplicated at the GUI level.

 ## Cons: